 Weekdays: 1st row €30 per set | 2nd row and behind €20 per set

 Saturday and Sunday: 1st row €40 per set | 2nd row and behind €30 per set

 Astir Beach Vouliagmeni

 The most popular beach destination in Athens, Astir Beach is a playground for the fashionable crowd.

-Since the 1960s the Astir Beach has welcomed international movie stars and business tycoons.
+Since the 1960s Astir Beach has welcomed international movie stars and business tycoons.
 The beach resort is part of the Four Season Astir Palace.
 Equipped with state-of-the-art recreational facilities, it features everything from a VIP lounge, to fashion boutiques, food outlets and spa facilities.
 The entrance fee on the weekdays is € 50 per pair of sunbeds and umbrella, while on the weekend is €70 (based on 2020 price list).

 “Yabanaki” translates as “for having little swim”.
-Yabanaki in Varkiza is a beach resort complex that accommodates different beach bars, restaurants, few boutique shops, a water sports kiosk, beach volley courts and is secured by security and lifeguards.
+Yabanaki in Varkiza is a beach resort complex that accommodates different beach bars, restaurants, a few boutique shops, a water sports kiosk, beach volley courts and is secured by security and lifeguards.
 Depending on your taste you can choose which area of the beach you want to sit in, fancier, with loud music, somewhere a bit isolated, near the playground.

 Two notable beach bars are Holy Spirit, which serves the biggest and most delicious cocktails, and Coyacan, a Peruvian restaurant bar that is very fancy decorated, arranges shishas, and hosts popular sunset parties.
 The entrance fee on weekdays is €6 with a free sunbed.
 During weekends entrance fee is €7.50 and + €5 for sunbeds.
 Children under 6 enter for free.
-Children 6-12 and people over 65 pay half price. (based on 2020 price list).
+Children 6-12 and people over 65 pay half price. (based on the 2020 price list).